chemodun/X4-ResearchDependencyDisplayFix/README.md

 ## Compatibility

-- If [Kuertee UI Extensions and HUD](https://www.nexusmods.com/x4foundations/mods/552) by [kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) is installed and enabled, this mod will not break its functionality and still provide the fix.
+- If [UI Extensions and HUD](https://www.nexusmods.com/x4foundations/mods/552) by [kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) is installed and enabled, this mod will not break its functionality and still provide the fix.

 ## Installation